hapax/hapax.github.io/assets/chandra.md

 \end{align*}
 $$

-Raising both sides to $3/2$, we obtain the Chandrasekhar limit on the maximum mass of a white dwarf:
+Raising both sides to the power $3/2$, we obtain the Chandrasekhar limit on the maximum mass of a white dwarf:

 $$